CU-DBMI/mends-on-fhir/omop-json/README.md

 All other SQL comment lines are ignored.

+A SQLFILE may contain multiple SQL statements.
 **A unique JSON Key value is required for each SQL statement contained in SQLFILE.** Each query result will be associated with the JSON Key value.
 For this reason, it is typical to place the --JSON_KEY: declaration just prior to each SQL statement.
 Example:

 ```
- -- SQL comments above are ignored
+ -- SQL comments before SQL are ignored

- --JSON_KEY: test_key
+ --JSON_KEY: person_key
- SELECT * FROM @cdmDatabaseSchema.person LIMIT 10;
+ SELECT * FROM @cdmDatabaseSchema.person;

- -- SQL comments after are ignored
+ -- SQL comments after SQL are ignored

+ -- This is a second SQL statement in SQLFILE

+ --JSON KEY: visit_key
+ SELECT * from @cdmDatabaseSchema.visit_occurrence;
 ```

 ### @cdmDatabaseSchema
-All occurrences of the string @cdmDatabaseSchema in the SQLFILE are replaced with the by the string database.schema as declared by runtime or env variables.
+All occurrences of the string @cdmDatabaseSchema in the SQLFILE are replaced by the string database.schema as declared by command line or env variables.
 If @cdmDatabaseSchema is not present, it is assumed that the provided SQL is fully qualified for the target RDBMS.

 ### TOP N/LIMIT/NROWS
 Microsoft SQL server (db_type = 'sqlserver') uses TOP N in the SELECT clause to limit the total number of rows returned in a query.
 All other RDBMSs use LIMIT N at the end of an SQL statement.

 If NROWS is < 0, the  SQL statement in --sqlfile/SQLFILE is passed unchanged.

-**WARNING: NROWS < 0 DOES NOT MODIFY THE SOURCE SQL TO CONFORM TO THE EXECUTION RDBMS SYNTAX.** If the source SQL statement is written with one syntax but is executed on a RDBMS that uses the other syntax, the SQL will fail with a illegal SQL syntax error.
+**WARNING: NROWS < 0 DOES NOT MODIFY THE SOURCE SQL TO CONFORM TO THE EXECUTION RDBMS SYNTAX.** If the source SQL statement is written with one syntax for TOP/LIMIT but is executed on a RDBMS that uses the other syntax, the SQL will fail with a illegal SQL syntax error.

-If NROWS is >= 0, any  LIMIT N or TOP N clause in the source SQLFILE is *replaced* with LIMIT NROWS or TOP NROWS.
+If NROWS is >= 0, any existing LIMIT N or TOP N clause in the source SQLFILE is *replaced* with LIMIT NROWS or TOP NROWS.
 If there is no existing LIMIT/TOP clause, the LIMIT NROWS or TOP NROWS clause is *added*.
 The use of LIMIT versus TOP is appropriate for the RDBMS set by db_type/DB_TYPE.

-It is recommended that TOP N/LIMIT N clauses  not be included in the source SQL file (--sqlfile/SQLFILE).
+It is recommended that TOP/LIMIT clauses not be included in the source SQL file (--sqlfile/SQLFILE).
 Use --nrows/NROWS to limit output.
-By following this recommendation, setting NROWS = -1 will return all rows.
+By following this recommendation, setting --nrows/NROWS = -1 will return all rows.